Battledream Chronicle: Review

 In the not-too-distant future, the majority of humans live in Farandjun—a virtual world where one does not need a physical body.
 A powerful virus by the name of Isfet eventually collapses Farandjun’s defenses (the firewalls) and forces all the digital nations to compete in global gladiatorial games thereby initiating a kind of world war.

-Battledream, as the game is called, takes players from each respective nation and pits them against each other in vast arenas much like you’d find in a contemporary team-based multiplayer.
+Battledream, as the game is called, takes players from each respective nation and pits them against each other in vast arenas much as you’d find in a contemporary team-based multiplayer.
 To win Battledream, a team must either collect the most keys in three minutes or kill all members of the opposing team.
 The consequences of losing, however, mean relinquishing the sovereignty of your team’s digital nation or death (if you die in the game, you die in real life or your digital life or…whatever).

 Thanks to an in-game hack, the nation of Mortemonde is able to quickly conquer the world through Battledream as one of their players has impenetrable armor.
 Only the floating city of Sablereve stands between Mortemonde and global domination.
 Desperate to survive, the city seeks a means of defeating their opponents after Isfet schedules the last Battledream match.